Shaping Tomorrow’s Leaders with Classical Christian Values

 History

-History lessons explore family histories, significant historical figures, and events such as Columbus, the Reformation, Separatists, the Mayflower, Pilgrims, Lewis and Clark, the Oregon Trail, and Presidents Lincoln & Washington, offering a comprehensive view of the past and its impact on the present.
+- Kindergarten students explore their own family histories as well as significant historical figures and events such as Christopher Columbus, the Reformation, Separatists, the Mayflower, Pilgrims, Lewis and Clark and the Oregon Trail.

 Geography